 \subsection{Vector-Borne Disease}

-Figure~\ref{fig:vbd_logz} shows violin plots overestimates of the log marginal likelihood for VBD.
+Fig.~\ref{fig:vbd_logz} shows violin plots overestimates of the log marginal likelihood for VBD.
 Again, we see that the estimates are unchanged across selective and full CPS, justifying the Miking CorePPL implementation.

 Listing~\ref{lst:vbdmc} gives the VBD source code for Miking CorePPL.